tianer2820/BetterSkin2/readme.md

 ## TODOs
+Below are some current todo list.
+Begin with some simple ones to become familiar with the project.

 ### Complex
 - implement document open & save menu
 - implement undo redo
-- reimplement color picker signal structure to match other parts of the program
+- add pen buffer layer and pen indicator layer, reimplement render functions

 ### Middle
 - add constant helper class to keep all string constants
-- add pen buffer layer, apply buffer method, and pen indicator layer to document manager
+- reimplement color picker signal structure to match other parts of the program
 - put 3D model in
+- implement all tool properties panels

 ### Simple
 - new icon